 All assignments (except the research presentations) are due by 5pm on Friday in the week they are due.
 However, there is a 48-hour grace period for your written assignments, worksheets, and presentation reviews.
 This provides you with an additional 48 hours (if needed) to complete your work.
-Please note: There is no grace period for presentations because other students need to access the presentations to complete their reviews on time.

 You do not need to email me if you need to use the 48-hour grace period for an assignment.
 If you need to use the grace period, you should submit your work by 5pm on the Sunday following the due date.
 You are not expected to work on weekends to complete and submit assignments, but this time is available to you should you need it.
-Below is the detailed policy for late work for each assignment type.
+Below is the detailed policy for grace periods for each assignment type, and the policy for missed or late work.